 Bell Aircraft built several experimental aircraft during and immediately after World War II.
 The most famous has to be the X-1 in which Charles Yeager became the first to break Mach 1 (the speed of sound) on Oct 14, 1947.
 Built to emulate the shape of a .50 caliber bullet, the X-1 created the first sonic boom.

 After World War II, Bell Aircraft became involved in building rockets for NASA and the military.
 The Lunar Module ascent engine, tasked with lifting astronauts off the Moon, was one of the most mission-critical rockets of them all.
-If it didn’t work, the astronauts were be stranded.
+If it didn’t work, the astronauts would be stranded.
 Thanks to the engineers and technicians responsible for its design and construction, the ascent engine worked every time.

 These are just four examples out of a long and colorful history.
 Please come back for future posts to learn about the history of aviation in Buffalo and western New York.